Curriculum

 Standards and Goals

-Bridges curriculum is linked to the Connecticut Early Learning and Development Standards (CT ELDS).
-The ELDS are organized by domain:
+Bridges curriculum is linked to the Connecticut Early Learning and Development Standards (CT ELDS) and Connecticut’s Documentation and Observation for Teaching System (CT DOTS).
+The ELDS and DOTS are organized by domain:

 - Social and Emotional